New-from-old full dualities via axiomatisation: Introduction

-In the final section of the paper, we clarify what it really means for two full dualities based on a finite algebra~$\MB$ to be different.
-We shall show that the concrete concept of `substructure' in dual classes is not categorical.
-While the two dual classes coming from two full dualities must be isomorphic as categories, they can be different in a concrete sense, since the category isomorphism need not preserve substructures.
+In the final section of the paper, we clarify what it means for two full dualities based on the same finite algebra~$\MB$ to be `different'.
+We show that the concept of `structural embedding' is not categorical in the concrete dual category $\Fix\varepsilon = \IScP\MT$.
+(This is in contrast to the fact that the concept \emph{is} categorical in the larger category~$\CZ$.)
+More precisely, if $\MT_1$ and $\MT_2$ are two alter egos, both of which fully dualise~$\MB$, then the two dual categories $\IScP{\MT_1}$ and $\IScP{\MT_2}$ are necessarily isomorphic as concrete categories (Lemma~\ref{lem:transfer2}), but the isomorphism cannot preserve and reflect structural embeddings unless the signatures of~$\MT_1$ and~$\MT_2$ are equivalent (Lemma~\ref{lem:se-functor}).